-- This course is only offered during the semester indicated. - To satisfy the General Education Assessment Policy students must take the GEA exam during the semester in which a total of 45 credit hours will be earned.
+- This course is only offered during the semester indicated. - A grade of C or higher is required in this course as a prerequisite to CADD 4171. - Students will need permission to enroll in CADD 4171 because the prerequisite of a C or higher in CADD 4170 is not required by this major. - To satisfy the General Education Assessment Policy students must take the GEA exam before or during the semester in which a total of 45 credit hours will be earned.
 The minimum score of 425 must be achieved by the semester in which 75 credit hours will be earned.
-Go to UCM Testing Services in MyCentral for more information.
+Go to UCM Testing Services (HUM 216, 660-543-4919) in MyCentral for more information.